The Lingo You Need to Understand in Order to Work on Campus

 Handshake - Handshake is F&M's job and internship database, and houses all of OSPGD's resources and mentorship database.

 New Hire Documents - The New Hire Documents must be completed no later that a student's first day of work.
 These forms are: I-9, W-4, and the Certificate of Residence.
 Addition form information is available on the Human Resources Website.
 The New Hire Documents are completed through Human Resources located in College Square.

 Non-Work Aided Student - For the purposes of the student employment campus-based program, a non-work aided student has NOT been packaged with "work" as part of a financial aid package.

 Open Hire Date - This is the date when jobs will open up to the entire campus and all students may begin working or students may begin working a second job, if they have only one job.
 The Open Hire Date is not a set date and will be announced each year after all work-aided students have had ample opportunity to obtain employment.
 The campus will be notified via email when the Open Hire Date has been determined.

 Policies and Procedures - The regulations of the student employment program.

 Skilled Jobs – Skilled jobs are positions that require special skills, certifications, or academic achievement.
 Examples of skilled jobs include, but are not limited to, lifeguard, EMT, First Aid certifications, tutors, lab assistants, research assistants.
 The determination of a job as being a skilled job is completed by the Student Employment Group (SEG).

 Supervisor - The faculty or professional staff person(s) in a campus department/office who oversees student employees.

-Work Aided Student - For the purposes of the student employment campus-based program, an aided student has been packaged with a "work" component as part of an their financial aid package provided in letter form by the Office of Financial Aid.
-Work aided students may have either Federal Work Study or College Work Option (paid by College Funded Jobs) as part of their aid award, or package.
+Work Aided Student - For the purposes of the student employment campus-based program, an aided student that has been packaged with a "work" component as part of their financial aid package provided by the Office of Financial Aid.
+Work aided students may have either Federal Work Study or College Work Option as part of their aid award.